AndersonFrossard/hangman.cpp/readme.md

 ### Requirements

 Windows: None.
-Just run hangman.exe
+Just run hangman.exe<br>
-You will need a C++ compiler if you want to compile for Mac or Linux
+You will need a C++ compiler if you want to compile for Mac or Linux<br>
+You can find a C++ compiler here: <a href="https://sourceforge.net/projects/mingw/">https://sourceforge.net/projects/mingw/</a>